miccoli/pyownet/docs/protocol.rst

 * *Persistent* proxy objects are not thread safe, in the sense that the same object cannot be used concurrently by different threads.
-If multihread use is desired, it is responsability of the user to implement a proper locking mechanism.
+If multithread use is desired, it is responsibility of the user to implement a proper locking mechanism.
 On the first call to a method, a socket is bound to the owserver and kept open for reuse in the subsequent calls.
 It is responsibility of the user to explicitly close the connection at the end of a session.

-In general, if performance is not an issue, it is safer to use non-persistent connection proxies: the protocol is simplier to manage, and usually the cost of creating a socket for each message is negligible with respect to the 1-wire network repsonse times.
+In general, if performance is not an issue, it is safer to use non-persistent connection proxies: the protocol is simpler to manage, and usually the cost of creating a socket for each message is negligible with respect to the 1-wire network response times.

 Functions